hyperledger/besu-docs/docs/Concepts/Pruning.md

 !!!
 Caution
     If you plan to use [private transactions](Privacy/Privacy-Overview.md), do not use pruning.

-For a full sync to the Ethereum Mainnet with pruning enabled requires 600GB of disk space.
+A full sync to the Ethereum Mainnet with pruning enabled requires 600GB of disk space.
 To enable pruning, use the [`--pruning-enabled`](../Reference/CLI/CLI-Syntax.md#pruning-enabled) option.

 Pruning might increase block import times, but it does not affect the ability of nodes to stay in sync.